is-leeroy-jenkins/Booger/README.md

 ﻿![](https://github.com/is-leeroy-jenkins/Booger/blob/main/Resources/Assets/Github/Repo.png)

-- A quick & dirty C# application that interacts with OpenAI GPT-3.5 Turbo API
+- A quick & dirty WPF application that interacts with OpenAI GPT-3.5 Turbo API
-- Based on WPF and Net6.
-Can also be used with Net8.
+- Based on .NET6 and written in C#.

 ## Setup
 Create an Open AI account to obtain an API key (free):